SanthoshGadipelly/Analyzing-Skin-Tone-Bias-in-Deep-Neural-Networks-for-Skin-Condition-Diagnosis/README.md

 7. Data_Augmentation.ipynb - data augmentation to make 3partition labels equal and save a new dataset, 3partitionbalanced_dataset.csv
 8. 3partitionbalanced_dataset.ipynb - updated dataset after 3partitions are balanced. use VGG16 from DNNmodelcode just change dataset from finaldataset to this dataset
 9. 50imageseach_VGG16.ipynb - data augmentation to make 114 label equal save as a new dataset, equalized_dataset.csv also has VGG16 model in it
-10. contrastchnage.ipynb - changed contarst and VGG16 model on finaldataset.csv
+10. contrastchnage.py - changed contarst and VGG16 model on finaldataset.csv